2021 NSW Vegetation clearing report

 Since 2018, 97% of non woody vegetation clearing has occurred for agriculture.
 Non woody vegetation clearing for agriculture has seen an average annual increase of approximately 5% between 2018 and 2020 (Figure 2).

-The outlined area in Figure 2 identifies areas of non woody clearing confirmed in the year following reporting.
+The outlined area in Figure 2 identifies areas of non woody clearing confirmed in the year following the initial reporting.
 For more information, see How is vegetation clearing captured and reported.

 Figure 2 Clearing by landcover class 2018–21